rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Path to folder where the application can write files and create subfolders.</p>
+Path to folder where the application can write files and create subfolders.
 ####Access